Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Analysis of the assignment procedures and the changes

 \begin{prop} When considering compatibility in terms of both eligibility and rule of avoidance $\mathcal{C}^{+}$, there are markets and assignment plans for which all the procedures produce matchings that do not prioritize high-levels. \end{prop}

 Notice that if we consider only the results involving compatibility in terms of eligibility, we would conclude that both the changes from the \Song procedure to the First \Ming procedure and from the Second \Ming procedure to the First \Qing procedure would unambiguously improve the matchings that were produced, both in terms of the minimization of unfilled jobs and prioritization of high-levels.
 However, when we compare with respect to compatibility in terms of eligibility and rule of avoidance, the same conclusion can no longer be made.
-In fact, we show in the theorem below that the changes might have resulted in the opposite effect, even while considering the same market and assignment plan.

-\begin{thm} When considering compatibility in terms of both eligibility and rule of avoidance $\mathcal{C}^{+}$, there are markets and assignment plans for which the matching produced by both the \Song and the Second \Ming procedures prioritizes high-levels and leave no worker unmatched, but under the First \Ming, the First and Second \Qing procedures do not prioritize high-levels and leave half of the workers unmatched. \end{thm}